leggedrobotics/se2_navigation/se2_planning/README.md

 In case this does not work for you refere to the OMPL [website](https://github.com/ompl/ompl/blob/master/doc/markdown/installation.md) for installation instructions.
 If you're using the ROS interface, installation can also be done through PPA.

-`sudo apt install ros-melodic-ompl ros-melodic-grid-map-core`
+`sudo apt install ros-noetic-ompl ros-noetic-grid-map-core`

 Build with: